Snow volleyball: Gameplay

-The teams start on opposite sides of the net.
+The teams start on the opposite sides of the net.
 One team is designated the serving team and opposing team is the receiving team.
 A coin toss is conducted by the referee before the warm-ups to determine which team serves first and which sides of the court the teams start on for the first two sets.
 If a third deciding set is needed, another coin toss will be conducted prior to the third set.
 The service order decided at the coin toss before a set is maintained throughout the set.

 For each point, a player from the serving team initiates the serve by tossing the ball into the air and attempting to hit the ball so it passes over the net on a course such that it will land in the opposing team's court.
 The opposing team must use a combination of no more than three contacts with the ball to return the ball to the opponent's side of the net, and individual players may not touch the ball twice consecutively.
 The three contacts usually consist first of the bump or pass, second of the set so that the ball's trajectory is aimed towards a spot where it can be hit, and third of the spike (jumping, raising one arm above the head and hitting the ball so it will move quickly down to the ground on the opponent's court) or shot to return the ball over the net.
 The team with possession of the ball that is trying to attack the ball as described is said to be on offense.

 The team on defense attempts to prevent the attacking team from directing the ball into their court: the player(s) at the net jumps and reaches above the top (and if possible, across the plane) of the net to block the attacked ball.
 If the ball is hit around, above, or through the block, the defensive player(s) positioned behind the blocker(s) attempts to control the ball with a dig (usually a forearm pass).
 After a successful dig, the team transitions to offense.

 The game continues in this manner, rallying back and forth, until the ball touches the court within the boundaries or until a fault is committed.

 Teams switch ends of the court after every 5 points played.
 Each team may request one 30-second time-out per set.